 - Research comparable GIS salaries.
 The labor market sets the price.

-If you’re thinking about pursuing a career in GIS, it can be very fulfiling.
+If you’re thinking about pursuing a career in GIS, it can be very fulfilling.

-The reality is that GIS affects our daily lives.
-Planning a pipeline, navigating a ship or fighting wildfires.
-These are real-life problems that require spatial thinking.
+But the reality is that Geographic Information Systems affects our daily lives.
+For example, GIS is at work when you plan a pipeline, navigate a ship or fight a wildfire.
+All of these are real-life problems that require spatial thinking.

-On this fact alone, GIS has expanded into countless disciplines.
-This GIS salary guide gives the market rate for a variety of geomatics positions.
+All things considered, GIS has expanded into countless disciplines.
+Literally, there are thousands of GIS applications as industries are often slow at adopting new technology.
+In this GIS salary guide, we give the market rate for a variety of geomatics positions.

 Let us know in the comments.